-About Mt Piper and Wallerawang
+Projects at our Mt Piper and Wallerawang power stations

 Mt Piper Ash Placement Project

-To combat this, in 2012 a proposal was put forth to the NSW Minister for Planning and Infrastructure to create a new ash placement area in Lamberts North.
-This was approved and construction was completed in May 2013, and serves the function of ensuring further ash produced from Mt Piper Power Station is placed in an environmentally sustainable manner.
+With a generating capacity of around 1400MW, there is a need to provide advanced ash placement to better serve the environment of the Mt Piper region.
+In 2012 a proposal was put forth to the NSW Minister for Planning and Infrastructure to create a new ash placement area in Lamberts North.
+This was approved and construction was completed in May 2013.
+This will ensure further ash produced from Mt Piper is placed in an environmentally sustainable manner.

 Want to find out about Mt Piper and Wallerawang power station?

 Mt Piper and Wallerawang Power Station are both located in central New South Wales, less than 200 kilometres from Sydney.Find out more